2010 Philippine Senate election: Aftermath

 With the lineup for the 15th Congress becoming apparent, senator-elect Miriam Defensor-Santiago (PRP) commented that her ally Manuel Villar has the numbers to retake the Senate Presidency.
 Villar resigned from the senate presidency just prior to the election period and Juan Ponce Enrile (PMP) became the new senate president.
 Jockeying for the position then began with Francis Pangilinan (Liberal) announcing his intention to be senate president, citing the need for a "friendly" Senate for the Benigno Aquino III administration.
 The Liberals still have to agree on a candidate, as Ponce Enrile earlier said that he will not seek the post.

 The Liberals apparently narrowed down their candidates to former Senate President Franklin Drilon and Pangilinan, with Villar as the Nacionalista bloc's candidate.
 Independent senator Francis Escudero remarked that some senators are conducting exploratory talks on who they will field for the post of Senate President.

 In July 2010, the Liberal Party announced that Pangilinan will be the candidate for the Senate presidency.
 Pangilinan will lead in seeking alliances with other senators and said that he will not seek an alliance with the Nacionalista Party.

 Perceived voting blocs in the Senate:

 On July 23, previous Senate President Enrile announced that he was approached by Drilon, Recto (both Liberals) and Escudero (independent) on July 20 informing him that they will support him once he agrees to be included in the race.
 Enrile agreed, with the conditions that he will not actively campaign, nor enter with a "bargaining effort with anyone."
 Sotto (NPC) remarked that retaining Enrile emerged as a viable compromise to prevent an impasse on the opening of Congress.

 Recognizing that he can't secure the required 13 votes to win the Senate Presidency, Pangilinan has withdrawn his bid on July 25.
 The Liberals will now support Enrile for the Senate Presidency.

 Election for Senate President

 With Loren Legarda nominating Enrile, he won the Senate Presidency with a vote of 17–3, defeated Alan Peter Cayetano, who was nominated by Joker Arroyo with 4 absent senators: Cayetano became the Minority Floor Leader instead.

+Defeated incumbents

+All incumbents who defended their seats won.